Animal Science - Science Option-Preprofessional Emphasis, B.S.

 If you are looking for archived roadmaps, please click here.

 Instruction in the animal science disciplines is enhanced through practical application at the various farm laboratory units.
-The Beef, Dairy, Horse, Meats, Sheep, and Swine units are maintained to support this educational purpose.
+The Beef, Dairy, Horse, Meats, Poultry, Sheep, and Swine units are maintained to support this educational purpose.
 In addition, veterinary and physiology laboratories are utilized to complement on-campus education.
-A 4,300-acre livestock and range management facility and another 800 acres of rangeland in the Sierra foothills are available.
 The department is extremely proud of its outstanding faculty and the level and quality of student activities in which they participate.

 What You Can Earn